ivanenriquejuarez/Image-Morph/README.md

 ## Project Structure
-src - contains all source code in C and python
+1) src - contains all source code in C and python
-    - C contains the very basics of interpolating methods.
+    1a) C contains the very basics of interpolating methods.
-    - Python contains the actual image morph that extracts the svg files and uses interpolation method to morph a circle shape into a triangle. displayresults[folder]: will be the method to animate the svg frame generated files into a clip/gif/video. morph1.py: is the translated version of interpolating_shapes.c which again, it doesn't extract any svg files, it has prerecorded path details of a small circle and large circlr to morph into the large one. morph2.py: is the actual morphing from a circle to a triangle that uses a more sophisticated method that requires a lot more points.
+    1b) Python contains the actual image morph that extracts the svg files and uses interpolation method to morph a circle shape into a triangle.
-    - framegenerated[folder]: may or may not be here but is the output from both morph1.py and morph2.py that has the generated svg files.

 ## Current Issues
 1) morph2.py cannot do complex shapes yet.